ordercloud/docs/docs/connections/connections.md

 ### Enable a connection

-A connection can be enabel with this [call](https://docs.ordercloud.com/#!/connections/enableConnection)
+A connection can be enabled with this [call](https://docs.ordercloud.com/#!/connections/enableConnection)

 Enabled Connections for an organisaiton can be viewed by making a call to [view connections](https://docs.ordercloud.com/#!/organisations/findConnectionByOrganisation) and the showDisabled parameter.